 For God alone, O my soul, wait in silence, for my hope is from him.
 He only is my rock and my salvation, my fortress; I shall not be shaken.
 On God rests my salvation and my glory; my mighty rock, my refuge is God. (v.
 5-7)

 A common thread in the psalms is that God is near, ready to act on our behalf according to His glorious will.
 We only have to call upon Him.

 Read these, write these, pray these, sing these – whatever will stick them in your mind!
 May God’s Word fill your heart with hope as you walk in the freedom only Christ gives.

-Study more life-giving psalms in depth with Free Indeed’s devotional Praying the Psalms: A 30 Day Journey of Praise.
+You can also study more life-giving psalms in depth with Free Indeed’s printable devotional Praying the Psalms: A 30 Day Journey of Praise.